Eames Aluminum Group: History

 The chair has been in production by Herman Miller since its inception in 1958, although details have changed over time.
 The original seat material was a mesh, which was quickly discontinued, with the most iconic version being black leather.
 In 1969, the Eames added a "Soft Pad" version with cushions.
 In 2001, a version with "Cygnus" mesh (similar to the Aeron chair's Pellicle) was introduced.
 The pedestal base design has undergone several variants, including four legs with floor glides, redesigned four legs with glides or castors, and five legs with glides or casters.
 The current workplace versions use the 5-leg configuration.
+The Aluminum Group chairs are also manufactured and sold by Vitra in Europe.

 Contestants on the British quiz show Mastermind and Mastermind Australia use the soft pad variant with detachable arms.

 Variants

 As of 2023, it is produced in multiple formats: the management chair (34–37" high), the side chair (same but no arms, originally designed as a dining chair), the executive chair (42–45"), and the lounge chair (39", originally with or without arms) and ottoman.